Goa vs Rishikesh yoga teacher training comparison — Divinepath

 • Weather: Being in the northern region, wintertime is freezing, so make sure you pack appropriately!

-Yoga Teacher Training in Goa
+What Is Yoga Teacher Training in Goa Like?

 Goa is ideal for yoga teacher training if you want a relaxed beach atmosphere, modern comforts, and an international yoga community in a coastal setting.